ChrisDNewton/arcgispython/README.md

 # arcgispython
-Materials for teaching an introduction to Python for ArcGIS Pro
+Early draft of materials for teaching an introduction to Python for ArcGIS Pro.